geo-mak/interconnect/DESIGN.md

 In simple terms, guarding execution against unexpected "things" is either wrapping possibly "misbehaving" code **external** to the system with "isolated effect" (e.g OS with processes), or a messed-up implementation of the system itself that lacks proper design and **system analysis**.

+## Data exchange
+Interconnect's unit of exchange is "message".

+Messages are exchanged in binary format with **untagged** data representation.

+Interconnect utilizes ABI (Application Binary Interface) for data representation, where interoperability is achieved by adhering to the ABI.

+Interoperability and compatibility strategy at the ABI-level is still **undetermined**.

+The current implementation enables version-detection and multi-version support for both the specification protocol and the ABI.
+Each connection starts by announcing the version of its specification protocol and its ABI, which will be used for the entire session
+(no per-message versioning), but it is still experimental.